 Launch: Tell us a little bit about your background and time at Launch.

 Kyle Katt: I've been part of Launch since 2016.
-I came into Launch through the merger with 110 Consulting.
-Heinrich and I were the co-founders of 110 Consulting back in 2007 - he was the CEO and I was the CTO.
+I came into Launch through the merger with 110 Consulting which I co-founded in 2007 and where I also served as the CTO.

-L: Can you tell me what gets you excited about this new role and chapter at Launch?
+L: Can you tell me what gets you excited about your role at Launch?

-KK: I’ve spent the last 21 years within various consulting companies, but also personally working within sales, operations, marketing, finance groups, and data.
+KK: I’ve spent the last 20+ years within various consulting companies, but also personally working within sales, operations, marketing, finance groups, and data.
 So, part of what keeps me excited about being at Launch is staying connected to some of those types of projects.
-And my current role as CXO lets me stay plugged into some of our bigger engagements from a variety of those perspectives.
+And my current role lets me stay plugged into some of our bigger engagements from a variety of those perspectives.

 L: We’ve heard that—on top of all you do in your role—you’ve started a new initiative around disability awareness.
 Can you tell us more about that?